Daisies: Symbolism and More

 Daisy flower extract is beneficial in healing sores, fresh new wounds & scratches.
 Apply daisy on the top part of the injuries immediately.
 It has antibacterial elements, so it is extracted into a liquid poultice and utilized on the battlefield and in operations for dealing with wounded soldiers.

-In early Rome, slaves of surgeons that followed Roman legions into the battlefield chose sacks consisting of daisies to draw out the juice.
+In early Rome, slaves of surgeons who followed Roman legions onto the battlefield chose sacks consisting of daisies to draw out the juice.
 Bandages had been soaked in it and put on to bind sword and spear cuts.

 Daisies had been used during the middle ages to treat swellings, bruises, and sprains of joints.